weaviate/weaviate-io/developers/contributor-guide/current/getting-started/index.md

 redirect_from:
 ---

+## Introduction

+Welcome!
+We are very excited to have you be part of our amazing community.
+This guide is designed to help you get started.

+Working with Weaviate, many of us in the team and the community are exposed to a suite of interesting technologies.
+They include not only vector search engines, but also Docker, Kubernetes, GraphQL, REST and clients in various languages.

+So we hope that you will find something that is relevant and interesting to you to contribute on.

-## Why to contribute?
+## How can I contribute?

-Weaviate is excellent opportunity to gain experience with vector search engines, Docker, Kubernetes, GraphQL, REST and various other language clients.
-You will work on the forefront of search, ML/AI and cloud-native technologies, but most of all, you be part of an amazing open source project.
-You will also get amazing networking opportunities with experienced and like-minded software engineers.

-## Ways of contributing

-There are numerous exciting ways to contribute to Weaviate.
-These are the different types of contributions acknowledged in the project:
+These are just some of the ways that you could apply your skills to the project:

 * [Suggesting Enhancements](./suggesting-enhancements.html)
 * [Reporting Bugs](./reporting-bugs.html)